 Youth Autism Services

-Intensive Individual Support Services (IISS) provides one-on-one staffing support in the home and/or community.
-IISS can focus on a variety of activities involving behavior management, community integration, social skills, sensory integration, and daily life skills that incorporate achievement of each participant’s personal goals.
+Intensive Individual Support Services (IISS) program provides one-on-one staffing support in the home and/or community for youth with autism spectrum disorders.
+IISS focuses on a variety of activities involving behavior management, community integration, social skills, sensory assimilation, and daily life skills that incorporate achievement of each participant’s personal goals.

-The Therapeutic Integration (TI) afterschool program offers participants a chance to explore recreation and to increase social skills in a group setting.
-With the help of trained staff and experienced professionals, participants spend up to four hours after school participating in activities related to arts & crafts, music and movement therapy, communication, social skills, swimming, and cooking classes.
+The Therapeutic Integration (TI) afterschool program encourages exploration, recreation, and the development of social skills in a safe group setting.
+For up to four hours after school, our trained staff and experienced professionals guide participants in activities related to arts & crafts, music and movement therapy, communication, socialization, swimming, and culinary classes.
 TI also emphasizes community integration by offering a variety of field trips throughout the year.

-Family Consultation is a service designed to “bridge the gap” between strategies used by League staff and strategies used within the home.
-It has been proven that individuals with autism benefit from having consistency across various environments (school, home, and other providers), and Family Consultation can assist in this complex process.
-All of The League’s Family Consultants are Master’s Level clinicians, who can also provide referrals to appropriate community resources, advocacy, and guidance on a variety of other issues that can impact the family’s ability to meet the needs of their child, along with the entire family unit.
+Family Consultation is a service designed to ensure consistency between strategies used by League staff and strategies used within the home, at school, or with other providers.
+As Master’s Level clinicians, The League’s Family Consultants are capable of providing referrals to appropriate community resources for advocacy and guidance on a variety of other issues that can impact the family’s ability to meet the needs of their child.

-The League fully recognizes the stress that can fall on a parent/caregiver of a child with autism, and offers Respite Services designed to provide parents with a much-needed “break”.
-This program provides a professionally-trained staff member to care for the child while the family uses the time to run errands, enjoy a night out, take a vacation, or just relax.
+Respite Services are designed to provide parents with an opportunity to replenish their mental, physical, and emotional reserves.
+This program provides a professionally-trained staff member to care for the child while the family uses the time to run errands, enjoy a night out, or complete a small home improvement project.